mdeniz/marcus_bikes/README.md

 This code repository is [git](https://git-scm.com/) based and you can find it in [github.com/mdeniz/marcus_bikes](https://github.com/mdeniz/marcus_bikes).

-More concrete, I used [RSpec](https://rspec.info/) as testing framework, [TailwindCSS](https://tailwindcss.com/) as CSS styles framework and [StimulusJS](https://stimulus.hotwired.dev/) for javascript interactions.
+More concrete, I used [RSpec](https://rspec.info/) as testing framework, [TailwindCSS](https://tailwindcss.com/) as CSS styles framework and Hotwire for the interactivity (using [Turbo Frames, Turbo Streams](https://turbo.hotwired.dev) and [StimulusJS](https://stimulus.hotwired.dev/) for javascript interactions.

 ### Data model